Jonosenior/codewars/README.md

     * Sum all the whole numbers you got in your divisions.
 This is the number of trailing zeroes.

   That's what I recreate in my method.
 I use recursion to perform the multiplication by increasing powers of five, where the base case is if the division produces a number less than one.

+## 7-Kyu - Mumbling

+  I refactored my solution to use the #map method (rather than #each) to make my code more idiomatic Ruby.
+So whereas in my original solution I created an empty answer array before iterating over the input + pushing to that answer array; in my refactored solution the answer array is set equal to the product of  #map.with_index.

+## 7-Kyu - Vowel Count

+  This is one of those challenges that must be much easier in Ruby - with its tailor-made iterator methods - than other languages.
+I didn't realise that the #count method works for strings as well as arrays, so my original solution superfluously transformed the input string into an array, then iterated over it with #count.
+The currently-displayed solution iterates over the input string itself, for a very short method.

+## 7-Kyu - Highest and Lowest

+  The challenge gives a string of numbers, and the solution should return the highest and lowest number.

+  My first iteration of the solution:
+    * converted the input string to an array of numbers (with '.split.map(&:to_i)').
+    * defined 'high' and 'low' variables equal to the first element of the numbers array.
+    * iterated with #each over the numbers array, redefining the high and low variables if the element was higher or lower.

+  (A small bug I had to solve was forgetting to convert the input string to numbers before transforming into an array).

+  But, this solution was much wordier than my current solution.
+A much more streamlined version (I found googling) is to make use of Ruby's #max and #min methods.
+Then you don't need to explicitly use #each to iterate over the method.
+This is a general principle I want to improve on: not relying on #each as an all-purpose iterator, but to use Ruby's native method to write more idiomatic code.